 The protection afforded by P.L.
-86-272 and the provisions of this Statement do not does not apply to anya corporation incorporated within this under the laws of the taxing state or to anya person who is a resident of or domiciled in this the taxing state.
+86-272 does not apply to a corporation incorporated-under the laws of the taxing state or to a person who is a resident of or domiciled in-the taxing state.

 C. REGISTRATION OR QUALIFICATION TO DO BUSINESS.